wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 outdated: false
 replacement_url: ""
 ---
-# Building a Drop-in Audio App With SwiftUI, Vapor and Vonage - Part 1

 ## Introduction

-Drop-in audio apps are becoming very popular recently with Clubhouse, Soapbox, Twitter Spaces and others gaining a lot of traction.
-This tutorial you will use the [Conversation API](https://developer.nexmo.com/conversation/overview) with the [Client SDK](https://developer.nexmo.com/client-sdk/overview) to build your very own drop-in audio app.
-The tutorial is in two parts, the first part will cover the backend server and the [second part](LINKHERE) will cover the iOS application.
+Drop-in audio apps are becoming very popular, with Clubhouse, Soapbox, Twitter Spaces and others gaining significant traction.
+In this tutorial, you will use the [Conversation API](https://developer.nexmo.com/conversation/overview) with the [Client SDK](https://developer.nexmo.com/client-sdk/overview) to build your very own drop-in audio app.
+The tutorial is in two parts: this first part will cover the backend server, and the second part will cover the iOS application.

 <sign-up></sign-up>

 ## Prerequisites

-* A Vonage API account.
-If you don't have one already, you can [sign up today](https://dashboard.nexmo.com/sign-up)
-* Xcode 12 and Swift 5 or greater.
+* Xcode 12 and Swift 5 or greater
-* [Vapor 4.0](https://vapor.codes) installed on your machine.
+* [Vapor 4.0](https://vapor.codes) installed on your machine
-* [ngrok](https://ngrok.com) for exposing your local machine to the internet.
+* [ngrok](https://ngrok.com) for exposing your local machine to the internet
-* Our Command Line Interface.
-Which can be installed with `npm install nexmo-cli@beta -g`.
+* Our Command Line Interface, which you can install with `npm install nexmo-cli@beta -g`.

 ## Creating a Vonage Application

-To create the application, you will be using the Vonage command line interface.
-If you have not set up the CLI yet, do so by running the command `nexmo setup API_KEY API_SECRET` in your terminal, where the API Key and Secret are the API Key and Secret found on your [account's settings page](https://dashboard.nexmo.com/settings).
+To create the application, you will be using the Vonage command-line interface.
+If you haven't set up the CLI yet, run `nexmo setup API_KEY API_SECRET` in your terminal, substituting API Key and Secret with the values found on your [account's settings page](https://dashboard.nexmo.com/settings).

-Create your a directory using `mkdir vonageapi`, then change into the directory with `cd vonageapi`.
-Then create the Vonage application with `nexmo app:create "VaporConvAPI" --capabilities=rtc --keyfile=private.key  --rtc-event-url=https://example.com/`.
-The command will save your application's private key to the `private.key` file and output your application's ID.
-You will need them for future steps.
+First, create a directory using `mkdir vonageapi`, then navigate into the directory with `cd vonageapi`.
+Next, create the Vonage application with `nexmo app:create "VaporConvAPI" --capabilities=rtc --keyfile=private.key  --rtc-event-url=https://example.com/`.
+This command will save your application's private key to the `private.key` file and output your application's ID.
+You will need both values for future steps.

 ## Create a Vapor Project

-You can create a Vapor project using the new project command `vapor new VaporConvAPI` in your terminal.
-The terminal will prompt a few times, first asking whether you would like to use Fluent say yes to this and choose SQLite as the database.
-Next, you will be asked if you would like to use Leaf, say no to this.
-[Fluent](https://docs.vapor.codes/4.0/fluent/overview) is an Object-relational mapping framework that will be used to store user information in the database.
-Once the command has finished change directory into the project folder using `cd VaporConvAPI`.
+Create a Vapor project using the new project command `vapor new VaporConvAPI` in your terminal.
+The terminal will prompt a few times, first asking whether you would like to use Fluent.
+Say yes to this and choose SQLite as the database.
+Next, you will be asked if you would like to use Leaf, say no to this one.

+[Fluent](https://docs.vapor.codes/4.0/fluent/overview) is an Object-relational mapping framework that we will use to store user information in the database.
+Once the command has finished, change directory into the project folder using `cd VaporConvAPI`.

 ![Vapor project setup terminal output](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/vapor.png)

 Next, copy your `private.key` file from your project's root directory to the Vapor project's `Sources/App/` folder.
 Once done, you can open the project in Xcode using `vapor xcode`.
-When Xcode opens, it will start downloading the dependencies that Vapor relies on using Swift Package Manager (SPM).
+When Xcode opens, it will start downloading the dependencies that Vapor relies on, using Swift Package Manager (SPM).
 To view the dependencies, you can open the `Package.swift` file.

 By default, Xcode runs your application from a randomized local directory.
 Since you will be loading the `private.key` file, you need to set a custom working directory.
 Go to *Product > Scheme > Edit Scheme...* and set the working directory to your project's root folder.

 ![Setting custom working directory](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/workingdir.png)

 ## User Authentication

 When using your application, you will need to authenticate users to use the Client SDK in the iOS application.
 The Conversation API has a concept of [Users](https://developer.nexmo.com/conversation/concepts/user), an object that identifies a unique Vonage user in the context of your Vonage application.
-Your backend server will also keep track of users which will map one-to-one with the Vonage user, to differentiate between the two, the users on your backend server will be referred to as a database user going forward.
+Your backend server will also keep track of users, which will map one-to-one with the Vonage user.
+To differentiate between the two, the users on your backend server will be referred to as a database user going forward.
 Once you have a registered and saved user, the server will use this to generate a JSON Web Tokens (JWTs) for the Client SDK to log in.

 ### Create the Database User Model

 In the `Models` folder, delete the `Todo.swift` file and create a new file named `User.swift` by going to *File > New > File* (CMD + N).
-Then create a new class called `User` which will be the Fluent Model for the database users:
+Next, create a new class called `User` which will be the Fluent Model for the database users:

 ```swift
 import Fluent